tomlarkworthy/animaxe/README.md

 Engineering
 --------------
+- Add a Number for adding a fluent interface to Number params
 - figure out why example3 cannot have move than 1000 particles without a stack overflow
 - replace parallel with its own internal animator OR make parallel the only option
 - check for memory leaks.